myxozoa/LPM/README.md

 ## Building
-1. Run `yarn` or `npm i` to install the necessary dependencies.
+1. Run `yarn` or `npm i` to install the necessary dependencies.  (`yarn` _highly_ recommended)

 2. To build an executable run:
     ```
-    npm run package-win
-    or
-    npm run package-mac
-    or
-    npm run pacakge-linux
+    yarn build
     ```
-    depending on your target platform.

-        If you use WSL or GitBash exclusively note that this is a native GUI App, so you would build it for windows.

-3. Navigate to the `release-builds` folder to find the folder containing the executable.
+3. Navigate to the `release-builds` folder to find the folder containing the installer.

-4. Run the App directly, no need to install.
-    * On Mac you can drag the `.app` to Applications
-    * On Windows you can choose a permanent place for the folder and add the `.exe` to your Start Menu or Taskbar
-    * On Linux you can choose a permanent place for the folder and either create an alias or add it to your `PATH`.
-Some info [here](https://unix.stackexchange.com/questions/57601/create-a-command-for-a-linux-executable-file)
+4. Install the app like you would any other.

+5. Run

 ## To Run for Development
 1. Run `yarn` or `npm i` to install the necessary dependencies.

-2. Run `npm start` .
+2. Run `yarn start` .

 ## TODO
 * Add popups explaining any errors in addition to the border changes